slinp/slinp/README.md

 Slip is influenced by the Apache Sling project, originally I wanted to call it Pling, but that name is already used by various projects.
 So I put the "P" at the end instead.
 Clever no?

+## Why use Slinp?

+- **Low development time** -- Define some node types, create a controller, some templates, and your done -- or just use the built-in node types and controllers and create some content!
+- **Node type based routing** -- Slinp is content-centric.
+You can put your content where you want and it will always be rendered by the same controller.
+The ability to add routes to resources via. annotations makes Slinp web application friendly.
+- **Schematic CMS design** -- You can define your content the way you want using PHPCRs node types -- be as strict or as loose as you like!
+Also you can create automatically created nodes and properties.

+## Why should I use Slinp in the future?

+Slinp isn't finished yet..

+- **Admin Generation** -- Node types provide perfect meta data for generating admin forms.
+And because of the inheritance of node types admin forms will always fallback to the admin form defined for `slinp:resource`.
+Basically - instant admin, no fuss.